Location:

 Etymology:

 '8C 2300' refers to the motor, a straight 8-cylinder of about 2.3 litres displacement.
 'Corto' refers to the short chassis, (as opposed to 'lungo').
 'Mille Miglia' references Alfa's recent dominance in the 1,000-mile race, although the first group of 8C 2300 cars arrived too shortly before the 1932 race and had not been well enough prepared, leaving the business of winning the race to subsequent years, which indeed came good in 1933 and 34.
-The term 'spider' descended from the carriage trade, which in motorcar terminology came to refer to open sports cars.
+The term 'spider' descends from the carriage trade, which in motorcar terminology refers to open sports cars.
 'Zagato' identifies the Milanese coachbuilder who bodied many classic Alfa racing cars in lightweight aluminum coachwork, although in this case the aluminum body is an evocation of the original design.

 Figures: